The Whole Truth

-The Whole Truth Abuse Prevention Program has been adopted as a virtual training tool.
+The Whole Truth Abuse Prevention Program, property of Diverse City Press, has been adopted as a virtual training tool.
+Though created in 2008, The Whole Truth remains relevant today.
 The Whole Truth video features people who have intellectual disabilities as commentators and actors.
 There are two versions of the video: a full-length video without interruption, and a version broken into twenty segments/scenes.
 In the segmented version, self-advocates set up the scenes and guide the discussion after the scene is watched by a participant.
 The intent of this online resource, is for people to participate in the training in a virtual manner, while joining a group, but from the privacy of their homes.
 It is also the intent that AAA Trainers (self-advocates) and Helpers (support professionals) would assist in facilitating the four classes that are recommended for the full training program.

 The Whole Truth video is available on the Advocates Against Abuse website, at no cost.
 It is highly recommended to purchase the teaching manual that accompanies the video.
 The manual is available from www.diverse-city.com at a cost of $35.00.
 “Twelve Tips for Using the Whole Truth Online,” is also available on the Advocates Against Abuse website to provide an overview of how training is intended to occur.
 Once you have indicated an interest in viewing The Whole Truth, you will be provided a password to access the videos.
 Please email firstname.lastname@example.org to obtain the password to access the video.
 It is understood, that should you choose to use this training, it shall be used only from the website with the password you were provided.
 It is expected that you will not share your password, nor the material, nor will the material be uploaded to YouTube or any video sharing/social media platform.